Codeine (Phosphate) 30mg Tablets

 - Do not use the drug for longer than is necessary.
 Repeated use over an extended period of time will cause severe withdrawal symptoms, causing you to feel restless and irritable.
 You doctor can recommend how to safely stop using this pain medicine while minimizing withdrawal symptoms.

 - This drug is normally only prescribed for short time spans.
 If taking it over a longer period, your body will become accustomed to it and it will begin not working as well as it originally did.
 This phenomenon is called "tolerance".

 - If visiting the dentist, notify your attendants that you are currently taking an opioid.

 - If buying medicine, be certain to verify with the pharmacist that the drug is safe to take when you buy codeine.

 How Does It Work?

-It works by treating mild to moderate pain.
-It belongs to the group of opioid pain medication.
+It works by treating mild to moderate discomfort.
+It belongs to the group of opioid medication.

 It can also be found in other combination drugs.
 But in its plain form, it can only be bought with a prescription.